-In summer, French and Italian Riviera beaches are a short drive, bus or train ride, swimming in the deep river pools and sun bathing on the rocks is also possible.
-Plenty to do in autumn and spring; lunch in the fresh air, walking or cycling the miles of tracks and footpaths or climbing the snow capped mountains which overlook the Nervia valley.
-Winter sunshine, snow on the mountains, village New Year celebrations, there is always something to enjoy in and around the village.
+In summer, French and Italian Riviera beaches are a short drive, bus or train ride, swimming in nearby river pools and sun bathing on riverside rocks is also possible.
+Plenty to do in autumn and spring too; lunch in the fresh air, walking or cycling the miles of local tracks and footpaths or climbing the snow capped mountains which overlook the Nervia valley.
+Winter sunshine, walks in the mountains, village New Year celebrations, there is always something to enjoy in and around the village.

 People come from afar simply for the food.
 Apricale’s 7 restaurants serve great traditional fare.
 Shops stock locally produced bread, cheese, ham, sausages, pesto, olive oil, and wine.
 Markets, shops and restaurants have seasonal vegetables, salads, herbs and fruits from local gardens.
 Chestnuts and fungi, wild boar and rabbit from the wooded hillsides and all the cheeses, sun dried and oil preserved delicacies of the region are plentiful.